-If you don’t have the stamped copy, you may use a photocopy of Schedule 1 and both sides of your canceled check as proof of payment.
+If you don’t have the stamped copy, you may use a photocopy of the Form 2290 (with the Schedule 1 attached) filed with the IRS and a photocopy of both sides of the canceled check as proof of payment.

 If you give the DMV your Form 2290 to forward, your return isn’t considered filed until the IRS receives it.
 You are responsible for any penalties or interest if the return is filed late or lost by the DMV.

 The IRS will share information reported on Form 2290 and Schedule 1.
 The information shared includes the VINs for all vehicles reported on Schedule 1 and verification that you paid the tax reported on Form 2290, line 6.
 This information will be shared with the Department of Transportation, U.S. Customs and Border Protection, and state DMVs.
 The IRS needs your consent to release this information.
 If you agree to have the information released, please sign and date the consent.